naston70/jeremys-it-lab/anki-notes/anki-notes.md

 # Wendell Odoms CCNA 200 - 301 (Flashcard Notes)
+Definition of convergence: The process of bringing a network to a stable state where each router has an up to date view of the topology
 Whats an Ethernet LAN (E-LAN) service? - A WAN service that acts like a LAn, in that all devices can send frames to all other devices
+MIC - Message Integrity Check
 Name three different FHRP's (First Hop Redundancy Protocols):
 	- HSRP - Hot Standby Router Protocol
 	- VRRP - Virtual Router Redundancy Protocol